Connect with a certified trainer for free

 Symptoms

-• Tenderness to touch the ulnar side of the wrist
+• Tenderness along the ulnar side of the wrist when touched.

 When to see a doctor